CARPool: fast, accurate computation of large-scale structure statistics by pairing costly and cheap cosmological simulations: Methods

 In practice, we will be using the online approach discussed in Section \ref{sec:estControl} for a very small number of simulations.
 If we are limited by a very small number of $\left\{ \boldsymbol{y}_n,\boldsymbol{c}_n \right\}$ pairs compared to the number of elements of the vectors, the estimate of $\boldsymbol{\beta^{\star}}$ can be unstable and possibly worsen the variance of equation~\eqref{eq:sampleCV}, though unbiasedness remains guaranteed.

 We will demonstrate below that in the case of small number of simulations and a large number of statistics to estimate from the simulations, it is advantageous to impose structure on $\boldsymbol{\beta}$.
 In the simplest case, we can set the off-diagonal elements to zero.
-This amounts to treating each vector element separately and results in a decoupled problem with a separate solution \eqref{eq:betaStar} for each vector element, as we will discuss below.
+This amounts to treating each vector element separately and results in a decoupled problem with a separate solution \eqref{eq:betaStar} for each vector element.